-- school's performance projections as identified in the charter.
-The charter school shall identify reasons for any difference between projected and actual student performance. - b.
-Financial status of the charter school, which must include revenues and expenditures at a level of detail, which allows for analysis of the ability of the ability to meet financial obligations and timely repayment of debt. - c.
+links baseline student data to the school's performance projections as identified in the charter.
+The charter school shall identify reasons for any difference between

+- b.
+Financial status of the charter school, which must include revenues and expenditures at a level of detail that allows for analysis of the ability of the ability to meet financial obligations and timely repayment of debt. - c.
 Documentation of the facilities in current use and any plan facilities for the use by the charter school for instruction of students, administrative functions, or investment purposes. - d.
 Descriptive information about the charter school personnel, including salary and benefit levels of charter school employees, the proportion of instructional personal who hold professional or temporary certificates and the proportion of instructional personnel teaching in field or out of field.